Mohammed-Moniem/Saal.ai/README.md

 ## None technical:

+I extended the sort and filtering functionality a bit.
 For the purpose of demonstrating my skills, I focused mainly on building a highly scalable code structure.
 Here is what I would change if I would do it for the purpose of the task only:

 1- Using a json file for customers data instead of a real db